Our Vision -Tā Mātou Matakitenga

 We provide services across the Horowhenua Region, from South Manakau to Levin and across to Foxton and Shannon.

-As a member of Age Concern New Zealand we work closely with a network of local Age Concern organisations which provide similar services to older people throughout the country.
+we work closely with a network of local Age Concern organisations which provide similar services to senior people throughout the motu.

 The concept of the Age Concern organisation emerged from a realisation that the growing proportion of elderly persons in our District needed a more specifically aligned social and welfare advocacy.
 Initially this need in our area was serviced from Palmerston North Age Concern, but the growing needs of Horowhenua became too time-consuming for Palmerston based case-workers.

-At a Public Meeting held in Levin in 2001, it was decided to form an Elder Abuse and Welfare co-ordination Society.
+At a Public Meeting held in Levin in 2001, it was decided to form an Elder Abuse and Welfare Coordination Society.
 These early advocates were greatly assisted by the MP Darren Hughes.
 Later it was realised that Affiliation with Age Concern NZ was the best option for the Society and a Constitution for Age Concern Horowhenua was drawn up - primarily by Ewen Paynter.
-As he also worked for Muaupoko Tribal Authority the first ACH office was located in the Authority building in Oxford Street.
+As he also worked for Muaūpoko Tribal Authority the first ACH office was located in the Authority building in Oxford Street.

 Later, because of the generosity of the late Sir Collis Blake the office moved to rooms at Tararua Medical, and in late 2020 the office was moved to Durham Street, to be more central and accessible to those who use our services.